no-more-secrets/parsco/README.md

 This guarantees (in most use cases) that memory and lifetimes will be managed properly automatically without any special consideration from the user.

+It is also hoped that this ownership model will aid the optimizer in understanding that it can elide all of the coroutine state heap allocations (which I believe should be theoretically possible in all of the common use cases).

 Laziness and Parameter Lifetime
 -------------------------------